 Virtually no one’s schedule magically gets less busy during the holiday season.
 Generally it’s the opposite and we must squeeze even more into an already demanding schedule.
-But we also want to reach the New Year with a training regiment and some fitness still intact.
+But we also want to reach the New Year with a training regimen and some fitness still intact.
 So, how do we approach this balancing act?
 Here are five tips to help keep your training on track through the holiday season:

 Hold Tightly to your Habits!